-DC Audubon is excited to be assisting a new initiative, Rock Creek Songbirds, which is restoring habitat in Rock Creek National Park for the wide range of resident and migratory songbirds, including the Wood Thrush — the District of Columbia’s official bird.
+Rock Creek Songbirds is now in its fourth year of improving habitat in Rock Creek National Park for the wide range of resident and migratory songbirds, including the Wood Thrush — the District of Columbia’s official bird.
 Though the park contains large tracts of wooded areas, the amount of suitable habitat has been shrinking in recent years due to deer browse, competition from non-native plants, extreme weather, and overuse.
 Loss of habitat has been linked to the dramatic decline in Wood Thrush populations throughout its range.

 The initiative fits into Audubon’s strategic plan aimed at protecting and enhancing habitat for birds through the four flyways that cross America.
 The migrants from Central America and Mexico that reach Rock Creek Park travel along the Atlantic Flyway, which encompasses some of the hemisphere’s most productive ecosystems.